shortcutmedia/shortcut-ios/README.md

 #### Creating Shortcuts (short mobile deep links)

 **Prerequisite:** You need an API key with an authentication token.
-You can generate one in the [Shortcut Manager](http://manager.shortcutmedia.com/users/api_keys).
+You can generate a mobile app with an associated API key in the [Shortcut Manager](http://manager.shortcutmedia.com/mobile_apps).
 We need this in order to identify your app and assign the Shortcut to it..

 Tell the SDK about your token by adding the following to `-application:didFinishLaunchingWithOptions:` in your *AppDelegate.m* file: